micheleangioni/support/README.md

 ## Modules summary

-Support consists of the following features: Repositories, Cache, Presenters, Semaphores, an Helpers class and new custom validators.
+Support comes bundled of the following features: Repositories, Cache, Presenters, Semaphores, an Helpers class and new custom validators.
-In addition Support comes with several new custom exceptions.
+In addition Support provides several new custom exceptions.

 ## Configuration